 Can Visa Holders Get EAD Mortgages in the US?

 At HomeAbroad, we specialize in providing US mortgages for foreign nationals, expats, and newcomers.
-With hands-on experience helping clients in similar situations, I can confidently say that homeownership is within reach if you have a valid visa or an Employment Authorization Document (EAD).
+With hands-on experience helping investors in similar situations, I can assure you that homeownership is within reach and seamless if you have a valid visa or an Employment Authorization Document (EAD).

 Why Do You Need an EAD to Apply for a Mortgage?

 Not all visa types automatically authorize you to work in the US.
 Some include built-in work privileges, while others require a separate Employment Authorization Document (EAD).
-Lenders must verify that you can legally earn income before approving a mortgage.
+You need to provide your income verification to verify that you can legally earn in the US to get approved for a mortgage.
 That’s where an EAD becomes essential.

-For example, if you’re in the US on an F-1 student visa, you likely won’t qualify for a mortgage unless you have an Employment Authorization Document (EAD) through Optional Practical Training (OPT).
+For example, suppose you’re in the US on an F-1 student visa.
+In that case, you likely won’t qualify for a mortgage unless you have an Employment Authorization Document (EAD) through Optional Practical Training (OPT).
 However, those on H-1B visas or Green Cards often have built-in eligibility.
-Lenders view the EAD as proof of financial stability and a reliable repayment source, which significantly improves your approval chances.
+EAD proves financial stability and a reliable repayment source, significantly improving your mortgage approval chances.

-Having worked with clients in these scenarios, I’ve seen how an EAD often differentiates between a denied application and a successful path to homeownership.
+Having worked with multiple investors and first-time buyers in these scenarios, I’ve seen how an EAD often differentiates between a denied application and a successful path to homeownership.

 What are the Various Types of EAD Mortgages?